Why Is It Hard to Connect With My Mother?

 The Importance of the Mother Relationship

-The mother relationship is often connected to:
+The mother relationship is often deeply connected to:

-• emotional regulation
+• emotional safety

 • nourishment